-“Our mother sinned in this oppression, and Abraham too, in permitting her to do so.
+“Our mother sinned in this oppression, and Abraham too, in allowing her to do so.
 And God heard Hagar's oppression and gave her a son who would be a wild ass of a man to oppress the descendants of Abraham and Sarah in all kinds of suffering.”

 So this is fascinating.
 Our religious role-models are held to a high moral standard.
 Rabbinic commentary is unflinching when it feels that our biblical heroes are involved in an ethical or religious infraction.